Tampa Theatre: History

 In 1992, restoration efforts were led by the Tampa Theatre Foundation after the building caught fire in 1991.
 The theatre presents and hosts over 600 events a year including a full schedule of the first run and classic films, concerts, special events, corporate events, tours, and educational programs.

-Since its rescue in 1978, the theatre has welcomed over five million guests including over one million school children for school field trips and summer camps in the context of one of Tampa's largest historic preservation projects.
+Since its rescue in 1978, the theatre has had over five million guests including over one million school children for school field trips and summer camps.
+It is one of Tampa's largest historic preservation projects.

 It was named to the National Register of Historic Places in 1978, is a Tampa City Landmark, and is a member of the League of Historic American Theatres.

 The theatre has undergone many restoration projects as well as equipment upgrades.
 The marquee and vertical blade sign were replaced in late 2003, and a public lighting ceremony was held on January 16, 2004.
 In April 2023, the City of Tampa’s Community Redevelopment Agency approved $14 million in funding for Phase II restoration work at the theatre.

 The theatre operates The Mighty Wurlitzer Theatre Organ and the instrument is played before nightly films.
 The organ is played and maintained by a team of volunteer organists from the Central Florida Theatre Organ Society.

 In the spring of 2013, during its 86th year of existence, efforts began to convert to digital picture and sound (with the exception of productions that are only available in the movie reel format) and screened a free showing of Samsara to celebrate the transition.
 The switch to digital occurred at a cost of $150,000.